 The rig has an interior mesh pouch for stashing away other items, as well as grommeted drainage holes for those pesky rainy days.
 Of course the rig is waterproof as well.

-You can carry food, medical supplies, more ammo, maybe a claymore or two, why not?
-These smaller packs are also excellent for the civilian for day hikes, get home bags, and over night or even weekend getaways.
+You can carry food, medical supplies, more ammo, and maybe a claymore or two, why not?
+These smaller packs are also excellent for the civilian for day hikes, get-home bags, and overnight or even weekend getaways.

 Here is a video that compares the old ALICE pack with the modern MOLLE gear pack.

 But just because you have the larger version doesn’t mean you have to fill it with brass and lead.
 You can load other gear that you might need on top of what you could fit in an assault pack.